blob8129/SequenceConverter/README.md

 ## Why would I need it?

-Classic example is resolving correct string with a punctuation from a firstname, middlename and lastname in the case when it is possible for each element to be empty or nil.
+The classic example is resolving correct string with a punctuation from a first name, middle name and last name in the case when it is possible for each element to be empty or nil.

 ### Solution